xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

 :param do_not_open: do not open, default is False, if true, you need to manually call the connect interface.
 :param check_tcp_limit: reversed, whether checking tcp limit, default is true
 :param check_joint_limit: reversed, whether checking joint limit, default is true
-:param check_cmdnum_limit: reversed, whether checking command num limit, default is true
+:param check_cmdnum_limit: whether checking command num limit, default is true
 :param check_robot_sn: whether checking robot sn, default is false
 :param check_is_ready: reversed, check robot is ready to move or not, default is true
 :param check_is_pause: check robot is pause or not, default is true